intel/neural-compressor/examples/engine/recommendation/DLRM/README.md

 > **Note**
 >
-> 1. For engine support DLRM with "cat" interaction layer
+> 1. For engine support DLRM with "dot" and "cat" interaction layer
 > 2. Please  ensure your PC have >370G memory to run DLRM

 # Prerequisite